idling-mind/flowfunc/README.md

     """
     return a + b

-# If docstrings are not usable, it falls back to function signature and type annotations.
 def subtract(a: int, b: int) -> int:
     """Find difference between two numbers"""
     return a - b